tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/实现 CDN 直播观看_intl_en.md

 The costs of CDN relayed live streaming include **playback fees** and **transcoding fees**.
 Playback fees are basic service fees, and transcoding fees are charged only if [On-Cloud MixTranscoding](#mixCDN) is enabled.

 >!The prices used in this document are for reference only.
-In case of any inconsistencies, the prices specified in [LVB > Purchase Guide > LVB Pricing Overview](https://intl.cloud.tencent.com/document/product/267/2819) shall prevail.
+In case of any inconsistencies, the prices specified in [CSS > Pricing Overview](https://intl.cloud.tencent.com/document/product/267/2819) shall prevail.

 ### Playback fees: cost of playing live streams via CDNs

 **LVB** charges you for playing streams via CDNs based on the downstream traffic generated or bandwidth used.
 You can choose whichever billing mode fits your need.
 By default, the bill-by-traffic mode is used.
-For details, see [LVB > Purchase Guide > Basic Services > Billing Details > Traffic and Bandwidth](https://intl.cloud.tencent.com/document/product/267/2818?lang=en&pg=#traffic-and-bandwidth).
+For details, see [CSS > Billing of LVB](https://intl.cloud.tencent.com/document/product/267/2818?lang=en&pg=#traffic-and-bandwidth).

 ### Transcoding fees: cost of mixing multiple channels of streams
 Stream mixing involves data decoding and encoding, so if you enable [stream mixing](#mixCDN), an additional stream mixing and transcoding fee will be incurred, which is charged based on the resolution and duration of the streams transcoded.
 The higher resolution an anchor uses, and the longer co-anchoring (the most common application scenario for stream mixing) lasts, the higher the cost.
-For details, see [LVB > Purchase Guide > Basic Services > Billing Details > LVB Transcoding](https://intl.cloud.tencent.com/document/product/267/2818?lang=en&pg=#lvb-transcoding).
+For details, see [CSS > Billing of LVB](https://intl.cloud.tencent.com/document/product/267/2818?lang=en&pg=#lvb-transcoding).

 >Suppose you use [`setVideoEncodrParam()`](http://doc.qcloudtrtc.com/group__TRTCCloudDef__ios.html#interfaceTRTCVideoEncParam) to set the bitrate (`videoBitrate`) for anchors to 1,500 Kbps and resolution to 720p, and an anchor co-anchored with a viewer for 1 hour, during which [stream mixing](#mixCDN) was enabled.
 The transcoding fee incurred will be `0.0057 USD/min × 60 min=0.342 USD`.